SINoALFON/hybrid-identity-lab/BUILD-LOG.md

 With no internet available, setup stalls rather than offering a local account.
 Shift+F10 to a command prompt and OOBE\BYPASSNRO returns setup to a state where "I don't have internet" is offered.

+**Hyper-V VM name and Windows hostname are unrelated.**
+The VM was labelled WS01 in Hyper-V, but Windows generated its own hostname during setup and joined the domain under that.
+Get-ADComputer found no object called WS01.
+Renamed the machine with Rename-Computer, which requires domain credentials on a joined machine because it updates the computer object in AD.